-This essay was completed here in Thurdossin, may God protect her, in the county of Árva, on the day of mourning of my honored mother, modest in her deeds, Mrs. Yenta, rest her soul, 4 Kislev in the year 660 (excluding the thousands).
+This essay was completed here in Thurdossin, may God protect her, in the county of Árva, on the day of mourning of my honored mother, modest in her deeds, Madame Yenta, rest her soul, 4 Kislev in the year 660 ([anno mundi] excluding the thousands).

 Page 7

 The man said: the woman You put at my side - she gave me of the tree, and I ate (Gen 3:12).
-“It was taught: R. Meir used to say, A man is bound to say the following three blessings daily: [Blessed art thou] who hast made me Israelite, who hast not made me a woman, who hast not made me a brutish man” (BMenachot 43b). –
+“It was taught: R. Meir used to say, A man is bound to say the following three blessings daily: [Blessed art thou] who hast made me Israelite, who hast not made me a woman, who hast not made me a brutish man” (b.Menachot 43b). –

-The woman that God gave us here in the world was created as a "twin", according to one of our predecessors, rest their souls, the day God the Lord created the man on earth, therefore the same ritual and the same rule shall apply to her and to him.
-Although ever since their separation they have been
+The woman that God gave us here in the world was created as a "[conjoined] twin", according to one of our ancestors, rest their souls, the day the Lord God created Adam on the earth, therefore the same Torah and the same rule shall apply to her along with him.
+Even though ever since their separation they have been

 Page 8

-individuals, she has become his fitting helper to attend to his every need.
-While he has the greatness and the might, she has the majesty and the splendor, and against the wisdom and the knowledge which God put in him, she has the advantage of understanding.
+individuals, she has become his fitting helpmate to fill in the requisites that he lacks.
+While he has the greatness and the might, she has the majesty and the splendor, and against the wisdom and the knowledge that God put in him, she has the advantage of understanding.
 From both of them the whole world spread out ...
-And if this is true and has been proven, it is truly beyond the understanding of those who cherish truth in their heart, why our ancestors of blessed memory decided to push her with both hands away from the Hall of Faith, to the point that today she has almost no part in the worship of God, blessed be He.
+And if this a truly established fact, it is an extreme wonderment in the eyes of everyone who seeks truth in their heart, why our ancestors of blessed memory decided to push her away with both hands from the Sanctuary of Faith, to the point that today she has almost no part in the worship of God, blessed be He.
 And who was responsible for this great evil?
-It seems that the man subdued her in a "permitted war" [milchemet reshut] [Contrary to the War by Commandment (Milchemet Mitzvah), Permitted war (Milchemet Reshut) is an expansive war, serving political and economical interests of its initiator.
-See Deut 21:10-14; Y. Karo, Sefer Hachinuch 527.
-It seems that Salamon hints to the unholy reasons behind women's exclusion from most of the rituals.
-Since the passage in Deuteronomy deals with the case of the captive woman, Salamon may hint to the powerlessness of Jewish women against the rulings of the sages.] and made her his toiling serf.
-This happened after he subdued her and slandered by saying that it was not the nature of a woman to go to battle mistowards calamities and hazards of time, because all glorious is the princess within her chamber.
-Indeed, who is she in the obligatory war [Milchemet Chovah], whom he is determined to banish from having a share in the inheritance of the Lord, for Whom all people are equal?
+It seems that Man keeps her subservient to him in a "permitted war" [milhemet reshut] as a forced laborer, after which he lords it over her and slanders her by saying that it is not becoming for a woman to go out to battle in the face of misfortunes and the vicissitudes of time, because “all the glory of the daughter of a king is within”.
+But surely, in an obligatory war [milhemet hovah], who would dare steel his heart to exclude her from participating in the inheritance of the Lord, before Whom all people are equal?

 Page 9

 And why did they do all this to the mistress of the house?
-Are not most of the acts of faith in her hands and her heart, like clay under a seal, softens in awe in view of any likeness of what is in the heavens above…
+Are not most of the acts of faith in her hands, and her heart is like malleable sealing-wax molding to the impressions of what is in the heavens above, in sacred awe…